What is Adaptive Bitrate Streaming? Benefits and Protocols

 Latency issues

-Secondly, ABS is primarily linked to HTTP-based streaming protocols, which can give rise to latency issues despite controlled buffering.
+Secondly, adaptive bitrate streaming is primarily linked to HTTP-based streaming protocols, which can give rise to latency issues despite controlled buffering.
 This is especially true for longer distances or at higher resolutions.
-Further, if ABS isn’t precisely synchronized with bandwidth, there’s a risk of time lags or frame drops when switching between bitrates, which can hamper the user experience.
+Further, if adaptive bitrate streaming isn’t precisely synchronized with bandwidth, there’s a risk of time lags or frame drops when switching between bitrates, which can compromise the user experience.

 Reduced Viewer Engagement